MaxIV-KitsControls/app-maxiv-px5server/README.md

 Tested with a Raspberry Pi and a 100M connection:

-- Read a 1024-channel spectrum: 6ms (against 35 ms for UDP, according to the documentation)
+- Read a 1024-channel spectrum: 6 ms (against 35 ms for UDP, according to the documentation)

 Contact
 -------

-Ludwig Kjellsson: ludvig.kjellsson@maxiv.lu.se
+- Ludwig Kjellsson: ludvig.kjellsson@maxiv.lu.se
-Vincent Michel: vincent.michel@maxlab.lu.se
+- Vincent Michel: vincent.michel@maxlab.lu.se